Kane632/IdleonOverlay/README.md

 ## IdleonTools.js  <a name="idleon-tools"></a>
 This script is intended to be used in the [Idleon](https://www.legendsofidleon.com/) game.

-The IdleonTools.js script when enabled will add some kind of automation on top of the browser game.
+The IdleonTools.js script when enabled will add some automations into the browser game.

+These automations are disabled by default and can be toggled with a switch.
+It is recommended to only enable one automation at a time.

 ### Installation  <a name="idleon-tools-installation"></a>
 Go to the Tampermonkey extension dashboard.
 Then inside the Utilities tab import the script with the following url: